 HubSpot is a large, fast-growing company with many B2B products and many product teams, so running experiments is a complex process.

-Why do we run experiments?
+Why run experiments?

 We run experiments to improve the user experience of our product, increase the number of people who sign up for our products, encourage users to engage with the product, and make it simple for users to upgrade to a paid product.